dshanske/tempus-fugit/readme.txt

 = Version 1.0.9 ( 2021-11-11 ) =
 * No longer show this week or this day in those archives.
 Only show previous years.
+* Add in custom photos rewrite for On This Day and This Week features.

 = Version 1.0.8 ( 2021-08-08 ) =
 * Updated Widget Title Filter